The Judybats: Post-Judybats

 In 1992, former keyboardist Peggy Hambright founded Magpies Bakery in Knoxville, Tennessee, and was the owner until 2018, when she passed the business on to her niece, Elizabeth.

 Jeff Heiskell has since released five solo albums, under the name Heiskell: Soundtrack for an Aneurism (2007), Clip-On Nose Ring (2008), Arriving (2015), Emotional Terrorism (2017) and Songs in the Key of H (2019).
-Emotional Terrorism was accompanied by two videos, for the songs "Still Life With Broken Heart" and "I Want More Life".
-Conceived by Heiskell himself, both were guided by videographer Douglas Stuart McDaniel, with intern Tyler Juárez Dippel shooting the footage for "Still Life With Broken Heart".
 "I did not feel comfortable carrying on the Judybats name with my being the only member", Heiskell explained in 2008.
 "I didn't really feel that comfortable with it when the 00 record was released, either.
 A millionaire control freak backed that project financially, so I felt that I had to follow his lead.
 I follow no one's lead now."

 In the fall of 2015, former bassist Tim Stutz released music via Bandcamp, under the name Because of Robots (stylized as "because of robots").

 In 2016, Heiskell performed several Judybats songs at Waynestock, a benefit concert for Girls Rock Camp Knoxville.

 In 2019, Heiskell became a full-time real estate agent for Coldwell Banker Wallace & Wallace Realtors in Knoxville, Tennessee, while continuing to release original music under the name Heiskell.

+In 2023, former guitarist Reed Pendleton's new band the Velvet Air released the single "Save Us", via Bandcamp.